reflex-dev/reflex-web/docs/getting_started/dashboard_tutorial.md

 )
 ```

-Unfortunately in this tutoial here we cannot actually apply this to the live example on the page, but if you copy and paste the code below into a reflex app locally you can see it in action.
+Unfortunately in this tutorial here we cannot actually apply this to the live example on the page, but if you copy and paste the code below into a reflex app locally you can see it in action.